MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/contained-databases-with-always-on-availability-groups-sql-server.md

 ms.author: mathoma
 manager: craigg
 ---
-# Contained Databases with Always On Availability Groups (SQL Server)
+# Contained databases with Always On availability groups
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

   This topic contains information about the using a contained database with [!INCLUDE[ssHADR](../../../includes/sshadr-md.md)] in [!INCLUDE[ssCurrent](../../../includes/sscurrent-md.md)].